 Immigrant Placemaking and the Politics of Development

 The primary focus of my research for the past several years has been on the recent shift in the dominant geography of immigrants from central cities to the suburbs.
-The research has looked at the ways in which these trends have changed the form, use, and meaning of suburban space and development politics in four related projects.
+The research has looked at the ways in which these trends have changed the form, use, and meaning of suburban space and development politics.

 Trespassers?: Asian Americans and the Battle for Suburbia

 This book shows how a half century of immigration transformed California’s Silicon Valley into one of the fastest growing, and most ethnically diverse suburban regions in the U.S. It examines the efforts of Asian Americans, many of whom are highly skilled and educated immigrants, to invest in schools, neighborhoods, and shopping centers as well as the tensions that emerged over these changes.
 Trespassers underscores the ways in which White, middle-class norms and privilege are reinforced through suburban policy, planning, and the design of the built environment, and impact even the most well-to-do communities of color.
 It shows the vital role of Asian Americans in shaping suburbia, and suburbia as a critical arena for the politics of Asian American inclusion.
 Trespassers is among the first books to explore the politics of Asian American suburbanization in high-tech regions.
 The book was published by University of California Press.

 Articles based on related research have appeared in Amerasia Journal, the Journal of Urban Design, Journal of American Ethnic History, and three books—Transcultural Cities: Border-crossing and Placemaking, Making Suburbia: New Histories of Everyday America, and The Suburban Reader (2nd edition).